AriFordsham/GHCWiki/safe-roles.md

 It's reasonable to say that this all is fine.
 If library writers want to enforce invariants, then they simply add a role annotation.
 This is unsatisfying as:

 - It breaks the expected semantics of Haskell2010.
 A library writer needs to understand a GHC specific extension to get the behavior that they expect.
-- It sets the default to be that type-class invariants are enforceable.
+- It sets the default to be that type-class invariants are not enforceable.
 - Reasoning about an abstract data type by inspecting the export list and types is no longer enough, you need to look at the role annotations or lack of them.

 ## Role Subtleties